Jan Sienkiewicz

 In 1994, he was one of the co-founders of the Polish political party in Lithuania – Electoral Action of Poles in Lithuania (EAPL).
 He was the first chairman of this party.
 From 1995 to 1997, he was a member of the Vilnius City Council.
-On March 23, 1997 he was elected member of parliament for the Vilnius-Solečniki district, getting 84% of all votes cast.
+On March 23, 1997 he was elected member of parliament for the Vilnius-Šalčininkai district, getting 84% of all votes cast.
 In the Seimas, he joined the Independent Faction.
 He also became a member of the Committee for Human and Civil Rights and National Affairs.
 In March 1998, the Lithuanian Parliament's Ethics and Procedures Committee has punished Jan Sienkiewicz for holding a press conference for Polish journalists in Polish at the parliament building.
 He held his mandate until October 10, 2000, and resigned from running in the next election and withdrew from politics.
 On May 27, 2000, he was re-elected chairman of the Union of Poles in Lithuania, and he held this position until his resignation on June 21, 2001.

 He is the author of approximately 900 articles published in the Polish press in Lithuania, texts concerning mainly Polish issues.
 He is a regular columnist in Kurier Wileński.
 His articles written during the period of his chairmanship of the organisation of Lithuanian Poles and his mandate as a member of parliament have been published in the form of two anthologies.
 He is the author or editor of several books, among them Michał Römer diaries.
 He has also been involved in the documentation of cemeteries in Lithuania, registering the Polish graves there.